Stop, Drop and Watch the Water!

 “WATCH the WATER”!

-Backyard Swimming Pool Drowning is preventable with a multifaceted approach that includes Adult Supervision, layers of protection and physical Barriers, learning CPR and what to do in a crisis, and everyone should learn to SWIM!
+Backyard Swimming Pool Drowning is preventable with a multifaceted approach that includes Adult Supervision, layers of protection and physical Barriers, learning CPR and what to do in a crisis, and everyone should learn to SWIM in the water!